BM-AI-solutions/decision-points/readme.md

 ## Architecture Overview

 The system employs a Client-Server architecture, featuring a static frontend communicating with a Flask-based backend API.
 An optional Cloudflare Worker layer can act as an API proxy.
-The backend utilizes a multi-agent design to handle different aspects of business creation.
+The backend utilizes a multi-agent design to handle different aspects of business creation, with each agent's LLM model configurable via environment variables.
 The architecture supports multiple deployment targets, including Docker Compose for local/simple deployments, Google Cloud Functions combined with Cloudflare, or a self-hosted Linux VPS.

 ## Installation